Description

 - AVERAGEA is particularly useful when you need to include logical values (TRUE/FALSE) in your average calculation.

-- Error values and empty cells are ignored and not counted in the calculation.
+- Error values are ignored and not counted in the calculation.

 Tips